davadazaita/davadazaita/README.md

 ## No space terrorist has ever crossed the threshold of the border, whatever it may be.

+## I wonder if the space terrorists have already started clearing out the gravitational space???

 ## Davada Beni Zaita/Elohim

 ---